puavo-org/puavo-web/rest/README.md

   1. `make dev-install`
     - kinda ugly hack...
-  2. make sure /etc/puavo/ldap has working dn and password
+  2. make sure `/etc/puavo/ldap` has working dn and password
-    - they are used for resolve usernames to dn attrs
+    - they are used for resolve usernames to dn attributes
-    - boot server auth
+    - and boot server auth
   3. `make test` to test things
   4. before releasing create test dep free Gemfile.lock with `make update-production-gemfile.lock`

-## Api Routes
+## API Routes

 All routes return json documents unless mentioned otherwise.